Brock Osweiler: 2013 season

-During a Week 4 victory of 52–20 over the Philadelphia Eagles, Osweiler completed two-of-three passes for 10 yards and rushed twice for three yards.
+During a Week 4 52–20 victory over the Philadelphia Eagles, Osweiler completed two-of-three passes for 10 yards and rushed twice for three yards.
 During Week 12 against the New England Patriots, he was put into the line in an attempt to block the Patriots' game-winning field goal, as Osweiler was the tallest member of the team at the time, measuring 6 ft 7 in.
 The Broncos went on to lose on the road in overtime by a score of 34–31.
 In the regular-season finale against the Raiders, he completed nine of 13 passes for 85 yards during the 34–14 road victory.

 2014 season

-During a Week 7 41–17 victory over the San Francisco 49ers on NBC Sunday Night Football, Osweiler attempted one incomplete pass.
+During a Week 7 41–17 victory over the San Francisco 49ers on Sunday Night Football, Osweiler attempted one incomplete pass.
 Three weeks later against the Raiders, he completed two of five passes for 13 yards in the 41–17 road victory.
-During a Week 15 22–10 road victory over the San Diego Chargers, Osweiler had two incomplete passes.
+During Week 15 against the San Diego Chargers, Osweiler had two incomplete passes in the 22–10 road victory.
 In the regular season finale against the Raiders, he completed both of his pass attempts for 39 yards and his first NFL touchdown during the 47–14 victory.

 2015 season

 During Week 10 against the Chiefs, Osweiler took over for Peyton Manning, who was benched after throwing four interceptions and posting a passer rating of 0.0.
 Osweiler finished the 29–13 loss with 146 passing yards, a touchdown, and an interception to go along with three carries for 18 yards.

 The Broncos later announced that Osweiler would start in place of the injured Manning the following week against the Chicago Bears.
 In his first start on his 25th birthday, Osweiler completed 20-of-27 passes for 250 yards and two touchdowns for a 127.1 passer rating during the narrow 17–15 road victory.
 He became the first player to start and win his first career game on his birthday.
 Osweiler was named AFC Offensive Player of the Week for his performance against the Bears.
 Osweiler was presented the game ball after the game by head coach Gary Kubiak.
 The next day, it was announced that Osweiler would start the following week against the Patriots.
-He led the Broncos to a 30–24 overtime victory over the then-undefeated Patriots and finished with 270 passing yards, a touchdown, and an interception.
+He led the Broncos to a 30–24 overtime victory on Sunday Night Football over the then-undefeated Patriots and finished with 270 passing yards, a touchdown, and an interception.